ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 ---
 layout: default
 permalink: /tutorials/build-and-deploy-nodejs-app-to-heroku
-title: Build A Node.js Web App From Scratch And Deploy It To The Web Using Heroku
+title: Complete Beginner's Guide To Building And Deploying A Web App
-fb-title: Build A Web App From Scratch And Deploy It To The Web
+fb-title: Complete Beginner's Guide To Building And Deploying A Web App
 description: Go from no programming experience to building your own Node.js web app from scratch and deploying it to the web with Heroku.
 image: https://s3.amazonaws.com/spark-school/tutorials/nodejs-to-heroku/coding-on-a-laptop.jpg
 ---

-If you've thought about building a web app, you've probably asked yourself these questions: "How do I get started?", "What do I learn first?", "Am I making mistakes?"
+If you've thought about building a web app, you've probably asked yourself these questions: **"How do I get started?", "What do I learn first?", "Am I making mistakes?"**

-Being a completely self-taught developer, I know all too well how hard it is for people with no programming experience to get started.
-To fix this problem, I designed this tutorial to teach absolute beginners how to build and deploy their first web app with only an hour or two of learning.

-You heard me right!
-You'll have your first web app running and deployed to the web **within the next couple of hours!**
+When I started teaching myself how to code, I asked myself those same questions.
+I had no idea where to start and no one to point me in the right direction.
+Needless to say, I made plenty of mistakes, and it took me much longer to learn than it probably should have.

+**It doesn't have to be that way for you!**

+Because I know how hard it is to get started, I created this tutorial as a starting point for learning web development.
+Since we're starting at the beginning, let's define what a web app is.

+**What's a web app?** Web app is short for web application and is a broad term referring to just about any website that interacts with a user.
+This can range from something as complex as Facebook to something as simple as a web page with a form.
+For this tutorial, we are going to build a web app using Node.js that has a home, contact, and about page.
+From there, you can modify your web app to your own website's needs.

-**Why Node.js and Heroku?**  Node.js is currently being used by big-name companies like Netflix, LinkedIn, and PayPal right now and is quickly becoming one of the best languages for building a web app.
+**Why Node.js?**  Node.js is used to write web servers in the Javascript programming language and is quickly becoming one of the best options for building web apps.
+Paypal, LinkedIn, and Netflix are just a few companies that are built on Node.js.

-After building our app, we need a way to deploy it to the web.
-Hands down the easiest way to deploy an app to the web is with Heroku!
-Heroku does all the heavy lifting of setting up a server so you can focus on only writing code.
+**What about deploying to the web?** To deploy your app to the web, you need a server to run your code.
+For this guide, we are going to use Heroku.
+Usually setting up a server is a tedious process, but Heroku does all the heavy lifting so you can focus on only writing code.
+Heroku is hands down the easiest server provider I've found and the best part is it's free!

-In this tutorial, I'll show you how you can not only get started with Node.js but also launch your very own web application from start to finish.
+In this beginner's guide, I'll show you how you can not only get started with Node.js but also launch your very own web application from start to finish.
 Let's get started!

 <p class="info">
 I am running this tutorial on a Mac.
 If you are on Windows or Linux, a few things will be slightly different.
 I make a note of these things, but if you have issues, leave a comment and I'll check it out.